A World-Class Education in the Heart of Chicago

 The Buddy Program pairs you with a current Columbia student who will be your Buddy for a semester.
 Your Buddy will be your guide to the college and the city of Chicago, and can also help you with transportation from the airport to Columbia.

 If you have any questions on this program you can contact Kevin Obomanu at firstname.lastname@example.org.

 - How do I register for orientation?
 All students must sign up for an orientation session, which will take place either at the college or online.
 After you sign up for orientation via your status page (colum.edu/status), you will receive information on how to sign up for classes.

 - What is the International Student Welcome Program?

-The International Student Welcome Program (ISWP) is mandatory for all international students.
-In this program, you will learn about your immigration stats and rights, classroom expectations, and cross-cultural communication skills.
+The International Student Welcome Program (ISWP) is required for all international students.
+In this program, you will learn about your immigration status, classroom expectations, and cross-cultural communication skills.

 This is separate from orientation, which is for all Columbia College Chicago students and is a chance for you to meet other students, talk to your advisor, meet with Student Financial Services, and finalize your schedule.

 My parents will come with me.
 Can they attend ISWP?

 Yes.
 We welcome parents at ISWP and will have additional activities planned just for them.
 We do not, however, provide overnight accommodations for parents.
 If your parents are planning to attend, view our local hotel suggestions.